Services for People with Traumatic Brain Injury and/or Spinal Cord Injury and Similar Disability

-- Contact the DDSN Screening at 1-800-289-7012 (toll-free) in Columbia, to be screened for referral to DDSN's Head and Spinal Cord Injury (HASCI) Division.
+- Contact the DDSN Screening at 1-800-289-7012 (toll-free) in Columbia or go online to our screening web tool, to be screened for referral to DDSN's Head and Spinal Cord Injury (HASCI) Division.

-- If you are determined appropriate for formal consideration of eligibility, you will be referred by I & R to the nearest county DSN Board or approved service organization which provides HASCI Service Coordination.
-You have a choice in your service coordination provider.
+- If you are determined appropriate for formal consideration of eligibility, you will be referred by the Screener to the approved Intake Provider of your choice.

-- You will be contacted by a (HASCI) Service Coordinator to begin formal intake and eligibility determination procedures.
+- You will be contacted by a (HASCI) Intake Worker to begin formal intake and eligibility determination procedures.

-- If your condition or circumstances change significantly, contact I & R again and give them any updated information about your situation.
+- If your condition or circumstances change significantly, contact DDSN Screening at the above phone number again and give them any updated information about your situation.
 You will be screened for possible referral.